finestnothing/notes_collection/Extras/queries.md

 # Queries

-## All pages with a specific tag, ranked desc
+## All Pages with a Specific Tag, Ranked Desc

 ``` dataview
 TABLE WITHOUT ID
  file.link as Efforts,